 - Allow users to display diffs between current and previous config versions.

-You can configure a Master Node through the UI, the
+You can configure a Master Node through the UI, through the

-In Settings > Distributed Management, select Mode Master.
+In Settings > Distributed Settings > Distributed Management > General Settings, select Mode Master.
 Supply the required Master settings (Address and Port).
 Customize the optional settings if desired.
 Then click Save to restart.

 Worker UI Access

-If you enable the Worker UI access option (
+If you enable the nearby Distributed Settings > Master Settings > Worker UI access option (

 enabledWorkerRemoteAccesskey), you will be able to click through from the Master's Manage Worker Nodes screen to an authenticated view of each Worker's UI.
 An orange header labeled Viewing Worker: